-Natural disasters can strike at any time.
-Being prepared for the worst with a backup home generator is the perfect way to keep the lights on during a power outage.
+Natural disasters can strike at any time, and being prepared for the worst with a backup generator is the best way to keep the lights on during a power outage.

-An emergency, or standby (or backup) generator is an alternate power source for when the power goes out.
-These generators are not portable and are instead installed permanently into the electrical panel on your home.
-They are powered by a fuel tank and will keep power running to your home for days while emergency services get power restored.
+An emergency generator, or backup generator, is a power source that will go on when the main power goes out.
+These backup generators are meant to be installed permanently into the electrical panel of your home.
+A generator of this type is powered by a fuel tank and will keep power to your home for several days.

-A backup generator is wired to know when the power in your home goes out through the use of an automatic transfer switch.
-This magic switch detects the interruption in service, and switches to generator power instead of the main power source in the home.
+A backup generator is wired to know when the main power goes off in your home.
+A transfer switch will detect the interruption in electric flow, and will switch power to the generator instead of the main power source.

 What Size Do I Need?